This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-Your caregiver will examine you.
+Your healthcare provider will examine you.
 He will ask if you have a history of psychological trauma, such as physical, sexual, or mental abuse.
 He will ask if you were given the care that you needed when you needed it.
 He will ask if you have a history of alcohol or drug abuse.
-Your caregiver will ask you if you want to hurt or kill yourself or others.
+Your healthcare provider will ask you if you want to hurt or kill yourself or others.
 He will also ask about your hobbies and goals, the people in your life who support you, and how you feel about treatment.
-The answers to these questions help caregivers plan your treatment.
+The answers to these questions help healthcare providers plan your treatment.

 - Antipsychotics: These medicines help decrease psychotic symptoms or severe agitation.
 You may need antiparkinson medicine to control muscle stiffness, twitches, and restlessness caused by antipsychotic medicines.